Compact conformally Kahler Einstein-Weyl manifolds: Abstract

 {\bf 0.
 Introduction.} In this paper we shall investigate compact Einstein-Weyl structures $(M,[g],D)$ on a complex manifold $(M,J)$, $dim M\ge4$, which are conformally K\"ahler and whose Ricci tensor $\rho^D$ is Hermitian i.e. $\rho^D$ is $J$ -invariant.

-We give a complete classification of compact Einstein-Weyl structures $(M,[g],D)$ with dim $M\ge4$ such that $(M,[g],J)$ is conformally K\"ahler, i.e. there exists a metric $g_0\in [g]$ such that $(M,g_0,J)$ is K\"ahler and whose Ricci tensor $\rho^D$ is $J$-invariant i.e. Conformally K\"ahler Einstein manifolds were classified by A. Derdzinski and G. Maschler in [D-M-3].
+We give a complete classification of compact Einstein-Weyl structures $(M,[g],D)$ with dim $M\ge4$ such that $(M,[g],J)$ is conformally K\"ahler, i.e. there exists a metric $g_0\in [g]$ such that $(M,g_0,J)$ is K\"ahler and whose Ricci tensor $\rho^D$ is $J$-invariant i.e. Conformally K\"ahler Einstein manifolds were classified by A. Derdzi\'nski and G. Maschler in [D-M-3].
+Compact Gray bi-Hermitian manifolds are partially classified in [J-2].
+It is proved in [J-1] that compact Einstein-Weyl manifolds are also Gray manifolds (see [Gr]).
 The compact Einstein-Weyl 3-dimensional manifolds are studied in [T].
 The compact Einstein-Weyl manifolds on complex manifolds compatible with complex structure are studied in [PS1], [PS2], [MPPS], [WW].
-In [D-T] there are studied conditions on a Riemannian metric $(M, g)$ in four dimensions for it to be locally conformal to K\"ahler.
+In [D-T] there are studied Riemannian manifolds $(M, g)$ in four dimensions which are locally conformally K\"ahler.
 The Einstein-Weyl structures which are conformally K\"ahler studied in [MPPS], [WW] have the Ricci tensor $\rho^D$ of the Weyl structure $(M,[g],D)$ which $J$ -invariant.
+In the first section of the paper we recall some facts from [J-1] and describe compact Einstein-Weyl manifolds with the Gauduchon metric as Gray manifolds.
+In section 2 we describe the Riemannian structure of Gray manifold corresponding to Einstein-Weyl manifold with the Gauduchon metric.
+In section 3 we prove that compact Einstein-Weyl manifold with Hermitian Ricci tensor admits a holomorphic Killing vector field with special K\"ahler-Ricci potential and consequently $M=\Bbb{CP}^n$ or $M=\Bbb{P}(L\oplus\Cal O)$ where $L$ is a holomorphic line bundle over K\"ahler-Einstein manifold.
+In section 4 we prove that if $M=\Bbb{P}(L\oplus\Cal O)$ then $L$ is a holomorphic line bundle over K\"ahler-Einstein manifold with positive scalar curvature.

 {\bf 1.
 Einstein-Weyl geometry and Killing tensors.} We start with some basic facts concerning Einstein-Weyl geometry.
 For more details see [T], [PS1], [PS2].